czaninadrienne/LBYCPD2/README.md

 - CameraX: a Jetpack support library that is made to help users make camera app development with ease.

 ###### Environment setup for the project to run (step-by-step procedures or commands)
+-Have Android Studio installed
+-create a project with an SDF of API 19
+-transfer the files in the src folder to the project -change the name of the package if necessary
+-run through an Android emulator that supports API 19 at bare minimum

 ###### Revision logs and information about contributors